Anti-monuments in Mexico

-In Mexico, anti-monuments (Spanish: antimonumentos) are installed and traditionally placed during popular protests.
+In Mexico, an antimonumento (anti-monument) is a structure that is traditionally installed during popular protests.
 They are installed to recall a tragic event or to maintain the claim for justice to which governments have failed to provide a satisfactory response in the eyes of the complainant.
 Many of these are erected for issues related to forced disappearances, massacres, femicides and other forms of violence against women, or any other act of violence.

 Concept

 The term anti-monument finds its genealogy in the reflections of James E. Young.
 After World War II, Young looked at "those devices of memory that do not seek to glorify national glory but to do a living memory work through the experiences of the victims", in contrast to the traditional monuments that exalted nationalist heroism.
-Young used the term counter-monument to refer to this type of expression.
-He exemplified this with the Monument Against Fascism (Hamburg, 1986) by Jochen Gerz and Esther Shalev-Gerz.
-It consisted of a twelve-meter-high stele on which passers-by could write their names or any kind of reflection, so that little by little the stele would be hidden to "embody the absence of fascism".

-However, according to this classification, it is difficult to locate their origin, since there are many actions that could be classified as anti-monuments, at least since 1977.
 In Latin America, anti-monuments emerged as a way of dealing through the arts with "the violence of the State, as in the cases of Nazism and Latin American dictatorships".

-In Mexico, anti-monuments have emerged as a rejection of the state.
+In Mexico, anti-monuments have emerged as protest art and a rejection of the state.
 If traditional monuments are usually installed by the state to last and represent official positions, the anti-monument has the opposite function which "does not imply a denial of the importance of monuments".
 That is, it tries to remember those victims who did not achieve justice so that "their cases do not fall into oblivion".
 Thus, according to anthropologist Alfonso Díaz Tovar, the anti-monuments arise in this way to "deconstruct" the "official positions through an appropriation of public space".
 The anti-monuments have also been interpreted as "a new way of dealing with the new role of memory".
 According to the authors of the Antimonumento +43, the first anti-monument, they decided to use the term antimonumento because they considered an error to name it a monumento, as those refer to the past and they did not want the Iguala mass kidnapping to be forgotten.
 Even though they considered calling it contramonumento at some point, they agreed with the name antimonumento instead.